neesafarza/thesisProjectBackend/README.md

 ## Setup
+Make sure you have installed NodeJS and Postgres.
 To start creating the de database and populate it with mock data run the next commands on your terminal:

 * <b>npm i</b>